Genesis/Mimi

 Compassionate

-Chan feels everything with depth.
+Genesis feels everything with depth.
 When someone else is hurting, they don’t just sympathize, they carry some of that hurt with them.
 Their compassion shows up in quiet check-ins, thoughtful gestures, and the way they notice when something’s off even if no one says it out loud.
 They don’t just care - they care deeply and consistently.

 Understanding